torchbox/wagtail-wordpress-import/docs/examples.md

 </a>
 ```

-Once imported, the content will be included inside a RichText block but the anchor around the image would be removed by Draftail once it's saved after the page has been edited in the Wagtail Admin.
+Once imported, the content will be included inside a RichText block but the anchor around the image would be removed by Draftail if the page is edited in the Wagtail Admin.

 The Draftail editor is able to handle many different types of content but if it's not possible to handle content types like the one above there's a chance that some data will be lost.
-You can read more about the content types supported by Draftail [here](https://docs.wagtail.io/en/stable/extending/rich_text_internals.html#rich-text-internals)
+You can read more about the content types supported by Draftail [here](https://docs.wagtail.io/en/stable/extending/rich_text_internals.html#rich-text-internals).

 The package includes a class to convert WordPress block shortcodes to Wagtail blocks during the import, it's possible to use this class to transform content that is not a shortcode, but a specific HTML structure.
 This is done though the use of BeautifulSoup parsing the HTML rather than the provided regular expression that is part of a block shortcode handler.